ventus-ag/documentation/content/products/storage/_index.md

 # **STORAGE**
 ___
-Here you can find an explanation of how to create, manage and use Object Storage, Volumes, Snapshots and Images in the Ventus Cloud.
+Here you can find an explanation of how to create, manage and use Object Storage, Volumes, Snapshots and Images in the Cloud Console.
 ___

 {{% children style="h4" depth="1" %}}